 Tax may be payable when you withdraw a lump sum or income stream benefits from Hostplus before you receive the payment.
-The amount of tax will depend on whether you receive the payment before age 60, the amount of your benefit, the benefit components and the nature of the benefit payment.
+The amount of tax will depend on the age when you receive the payment, the amount of your benefit, the benefit components and the nature of the benefit payment.